Thoughts on the No Kill Conference

 If you are the “intake coordinator” for your shelter, of course you are going to see some awful pet owners and some very sad cases.
 If you see these types of cases every week or every day, it’s easy to lose faith in the general public.
 But remember, these cases are the minority.
 Most people love and spoil their pets.

-We have to get past our fear of the public, said Kim Wolf of Animal Farm Foundation in a presentation I attended on turbocharging “pitbull” adoptions.
+We have to get past our fear of the public, said Kim Wolf, who worked with Animal Farm Foundation at the time, in a presentation I attended on turbocharging “pitbull” adoptions.
 We have all these dogs in cages and we need to send them home.

 I could not agree more.